 Photos by Gilbert Carrasquillo/WireImage, Todd Williamson/NBC/NBCU Photo Bank via Getty Images and Rich Fury/Getty Images for Netflix

-For the fifth time, LL Cool J has been nominated as an inductee into the prestigious Rock & Roll Hall of Fame.
+For the fourth time, LL Cool J has been nominated as an inductee into the prestigious Rock & Roll Hall of Fame.
 The Grammy award-winning rapper’s nomination is joined by Janet Jackson and Rufus & Chaka Khan, alongside others including Stevie Nicks, Radiohead, Rage Against The Machine and more.

 It’s hard to imagine why LL’s legacy continues to be missed, but regardless of the snub, the last few years have been amazing for the rapper turned actor.
 NCIS: LA is in its ninth season and just last year he graduated from Harvard.
 He also became the first rapper to be honored by the Kennedy City Honors in 2017.